Skip to main content

 namespace

 The name of a namespace that the entity belongs to.
-This field is optional, and currently has no special semantics apart from bounding the name uniqueness constraint if specified.
+This field is optional and currently has no special semantics apart from bounding the name uniqueness constraint if specified.
 It is reserved for future use and may get broader semantic implication.

-Namespaces may also be part of the catalog, and are v1 / Namespace entities, i.e. not Backstage specific but the same as in Kubernetes.
+Namespaces may also be part of the catalog and are v1 / Namespace entities, i.e., not Backstage specific but the same as in Kubernetes.

 description

-A human readable description of the entity, to be shown in Backstage.
+A human readable description of the entity to be shown in Backstage.
 Should be kept short and informative, suitable to give an overview of the entity's purpose at a glance.
 More detailed explanations and documentation should be placed elsewhere.

 labels

-Labels are optional key/value pairs of that are attached to the entity, and their use is identical to kubernetes object labels.
+Labels are optional key/value pairs that are attached to the entity, and their use is identical to kubernetes object labels.

-Their main purpose is for references to other entities, and for information that is in one way or another classifying for the current entity.
+Their main purpose is for references to other entities and for information that is in one way or another classifying for the current entity.
 They are often used as values in queries or filters.

 Both the key and the value are strings, subject to the following restrictions.

-Keys have an optional prefix followed by a slash, and then the name part which is required.
+Keys have an optional prefix followed by a slash, and then the name part, which is required.
 The prefix must be a valid lowercase domain name, at most 253 characters in total.
 The name part must be sequences of [a-zA-Z0-9] separated by any of [-_.], at most 63 characters in total.

 The backstage.io/ prefix is reserved for use by Backstage core components.
-Some keys such as system also have predefined semantics.
+Some keys, such as system also have predefined semantics.

 Values are strings that follow the same restrictions as name above.